jmcalalang/Azure_Quick_Start/README.md

 ### Definition of Solutions:

-**run_ansible_application** - This solution will build a ubuntu box, modify/create a security group and execute an Azure extension script to install Docker and launch some testing containers on ports 80-83 of the server
+**run_ansible_server** - This solution will build a ubuntu box, modify/create a security group and execute an Azure extension script to install Docker and launch some testing containers on ports 80-83 of the server

 **run_ansible_azure_net** - This solution will build a Resource Group, Virtual Network and 3 subnets in Azure, the network is based of the IP ranges from the F5 vLab